-REDWOLVES was formed in 2012 by four friends who as a unit found a musical community in their affinity for classic heavy rock and the 00’s new wave of Scandinavian rock.
-The band’s upcoming album will be a noticeable further development of the band’s expression which through the record’ eight songs unfolds itself in a songwriting carrying catchy melodies, energetic and virtuoso musicianship and a modern and analogue attentive production by Jacob Bredahl (Riverhead, LLNN, Rising a.o.).
+REDWOLVES formed in 2012 and found a musical community in their common affinity for the classic heavy rock and the 00’s new wave of Scandinavian rock.
+The band’s upcoming album will be a noticeable further development of REDWOLVES’ expression which through the records’ eight songs unfolds itself in a songwriting carrying catchy melodies, energetic and virtuoso musicianship and a modern and analogue attentive production by Jacob Bredahl (Riverhead, LLNN, Rising a.o.).

-Even though many of the songs origin from this depressive state, one still senses a path towards the light in the music, and it is this adamant hope, that the record also reminds you of.
-As the good sides of life can put depression, hopelessness and contingency into perspective, the negation of life can also put perspective on joy and light: It is exactly because that we will soon perish, that we must insist on living, partying, loving and not to be conquered by darkness, hate and destruction.
-And thus, we must necessarily seek to journey out of the dark again.
+Even though many of the songs origin from this depressive state, one still senses a path towards the light in the music, and it is this adamant hope that the record will remind you of.
+As the good sides of life can put depression, hopelessness and contingency into perspective, the negation of life can also put perspective on joy and light: “Especially because we all will perish soon, we must insist on living, partying, loving and not to be conquered by darkness, hate and destruction.”
+The band explains.
+“And thus, we must necessarily seek to journey out of the dark again.”